Consumer Price Index: What You Need to Know About the CPI

 Source: Bureau of Labor Statistics [4]

-The CPI uses all direct costs associated with the purchase of goods in these categories, including sales and excise taxes.
+The CPI uses all direct costs associated with purchasing goods in these categories, including sales and excise taxes.
 When calculating the monthly CPI numbers, the BLS uses scientific statistical procedures to determine the validity of their sampling size.

 Smart Tip: